Euro zone business growth at 9-month high as services supports -flash PMI

 Input costs barely rose and factories raised their selling prices at the slowest pace in almost two years.
 The output prices index fell to 58.3 from 61.6.

-"The pandemic-related delivery delays that dogged factories over the past two years have given way to faster delivery times, in turn meaning pricing power is shifting from suppliers to factory purchasing managers, bringing industrial price inflation down," Williamson said.
+"The improved supply picture, together with the huge drop in gas prices over the past few months, helps to explain the drop in the manufacturing input price index to its lowest level since September 2020," said Jack Allen-Reynolds at Capital Economics.

-Signs of easing price pressures will likely be welcomed by policymakers at the European Central Bank who have been aggressively raising borrowing costs in an attempt to rein in inflation running well above its target.
+Signs of easing price pressures are likely to be welcomed by policymakers at the European Central Bank who have been aggressively raising borrowing costs in an attempt to rein in inflation running well above its target.

 A Reuters poll last week found the ECB will raise its deposit rate at least twice more, taking it to a terminal rate of 3.25% next quarter.